OPEC offsets Iran oil loss, sees lower 2019 demand

 “Rising trade tensions, monetary tightening and geopolitical challenges are among the issues that skew economic risks even further to the downside in 2019,” OPEC said in the report.
 “The upside appears limited.”

+Saudi Arabia told OPEC it pumped at a record rate of 11.093 million bpd.

-The figures suggest there will still be a surplus in the market next year should OPEC fully deliver the 800,000-bpd cut and other things remain equal.
+The figures suggest there will still be a surplus in the market next year should OPEC fully deliver the 800,000-bpd cut and other things remain equal, although this could be eroded by a further decline in Iran or unplanned outages in other nations.

 Qatar plans to leave OPEC in 2019 but, for now, remains in the OPEC group in the forecasts.